 Loxford School Libraries

-The Sixth Form Library is open until 5.30pm each day for Sixth Form students wishing to study and use its resources.
-There is a collection of approximately 6000 texts and a bank of 30 pcs for staff and student use.
+The Sixth Form Library is open until 5.15pm each day for Sixth Form students wishing to study and use its resources.
+There is a collection of approximately 6000 texts and a bank of 30 PCs for staff and student use.
+All students can also access computers during lunchtime.

 During the school day both libraries accommodate regular reading sessions during English lessons, booked class visits and individual study.